 Is there a fee to meet with a Housing Counselor?

 Housing counseling services are free.
 However, if you would like an in-depth review of your credit report there is a one-time fee of $25 for one person or $40 for two or more people.
 We accept payments via money orders or online through Square (no cash or checks).
 Your counselor will provide you with instructions on how to submit your payment.

 Can I meet with a Housing Counselor on a drop-in basis?

 Your Housing Counselor will:

-For credit counseling purposes we do a soft pull which does not impact your credit score.
+No. For credit counseling purposes we do a soft pull that does not impact your credit score.
 The credit report includes credit scores and credit information from all three credit reporting agencies (Experian, Transunion, and Equifax), and you will get a copy.

 No. It is your responsibility to make sure you add the appointment date and time on your calendar, so you do not forget.

 Can Housing Counselors tell me if I qualify for the Habitat homeownership program?